 The standard of medical facilities throughout Kenya varies.
 Medical facilities are adequate in urban areas, but may be extremely limited elsewhere.
 Public and private facilities will require either an up-front deposit for services, a guarantee of payment or confirmation of medical insurance before commencing treatment.
 In remote areas, air evacuation to a major city is sometimes the only option for medical emergencies.
 Costs for such an evacuation can exceed $A10,000.

 The rate of HIV/AIDS infection in Kenya is very high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.
-You can find out more information from the Department of Health and Ageing.
+You can find out more information from the Department of Health.

 A decompression chamber is located at the Kenyan Naval Base in Mombasa.